-With respect to mass participation running and walking events it is prescribed that these Rules shall only the fully applied to any elite component of the event or any other part designated by the organisers where there is a logical reason to do so, e.g. because of significant awards or prizes.
+With respect to mass participation running and walking events it is prescribed that these Rules shall only be fully applied to any elite component of the event or any other part designated by the organisers where there is a logical reason to do so, e.g. because of significant awards or prizes.

 However, race organisers are advised to emphasise in the information provided to all participants the rules and procedures that will apply to the various categories, especially in relation to safety considerations, particularly when all of part of the race in not closed to traffic.
-This may for example allow elite athletes to use head or earphones when they are running on a closed course but prohibit their use (or at least recommend against it) for the slower runners when the course is opened to traffic.
+This may for example allow athletes (other than those competing in the elite or other categories to whom Rule 144.3 would apply) to use head or earphones when they are running on a closed course but prohibit their use (or at least recommend against it) for the slower runners when the course is open to traffic.